mtg-league/mtg_league_faq/index.md

 layout: default
 ---

+# Ikoria: Lair of Behemoths - Special Rules for Arena!
+This league is special - all digital!
+Here's how to get started and how to keep track of your deck:

+How to start:

+1) Download and sign up for Arena: https://magic.wizards.com/en/mtgarena
+2) Send me your arena name (click the crossed swords in the top right and send me the "NAME#NUMBER" combo)
+3) Join a "Sealed League" (Hit "Play", select "Sealed Ikoria: Lair of Behemoths")
+4) SAVE YOUR SEALED LEAGUE DECK and name it something memorable (GH SEALED LEAGUE).
+Also EXPORT your decklist, and save it.

+Now you're ready to play.
+You'll select Direct Challenge (crossed swords in top) and select "Limited Tournament Match"

+When you open new packs to add, MAKE SURE YOU SCREENSHOT THE CARDS!

+One more time, MAKE SURE.
+YOU SCREENSHOT.
+THE CARDS!!

+Then open the screenshot and your sealed deck.
+Add the cards from the screenshot to your sideboard.
+EXPORT your decklist again and save it.

+When making edits to your deck, you need to pull them to and from your sideboard.
+If you just click on them, it won't do what you want.

+FAQ:
+1) Why do I have to screenshot my cards?

+  So you remember what you opened

+2) Why do I have to add the cards to my sideboard?

+  So you remember what you opened

+3) Why do I have to export my deck lists?

+  So you... remember what you opened

 # Overview

 The Grubhub Magic League is a month-long, cross-company Magic the Gathering (card game) tournament.
 Employees from every team are welcome to participate in one on one matches - facing off for glory (and prizes).